estergarel/SECMON-Documentation/README.md

 The browser attempts to access port 80, but we forced HTTPS.

-*Solution:* Explicitly access using the secure protocol: `https://<Your-IP>` (e.g., `https://192.168.254.130`).
+*Solution:* Explicitly access using the secure protocol: `https://<Your-IP>` .
 Accept the security risk for the self-signed certificate.

 **Error: Database is empty / "No new CVEs"**